parryc/thevoid/templates/zmnebi/verbs.md

 4. Document the various cases of Georgian verbs with examples
 5. Provide references for those wishing to know more

-Much of what I have written below is based off of Shorena Kurtsikidze's _Essentials of Georgian Grammar, 2nd ed._ and P. J. Hillery's [Georgian Language](https://home.richw.org/armazi/georgian/) website.
+Much of what I have written below is based off of Shorena Kurtsikidze's _Essentials of Georgian Grammar, 2nd ed._ and P. J. Hillery's [Georgian Language](https://home.richw.org/armazi/georgian/) website ([backup link](https://web.archive.org/web/20230107010249/https://home.richw.org/armazi/georgian/)).
 I will use Ⓚ and Ⓗ respectively to mark how something is referenced in those materials. Ⓞ will be used if I have come across other terms for the same phenomenon.
 It is not always a one-to-one match, but that's just the fun of Georgian verbs!

 The path to learning, understanding, and internalizing Georgian verbs is not linear.
 It's a winding path: much what is written below will be written in multiple places.
 Hopefully this serves to reinforce your understanding, rather than to confuse you.